 Normally the program is outside, but it rained yesterday, so everyone gathered in the gym.
 The first four classes (primary school) had their program together.
 Everyone lined the edges of the gym, each class in a line with their teacher, and then parents behind them.
 Our kids’ school is fairly small, so we could all fit.

 It started with a flag ceremony and the singing of the National Anthem, then the Director said a few words.
-An older man spoke also, but I have no idea who he was or what he was saying.
+An older man spoke also, but I had no idea who he was or what he was saying.
 Ha!
 After he spoke a bunch of kids ran up and gave him flowers, so he must have been someone special. 🙂[youtube=http://www.youtube.com/watch?v=NKOBPpQNmWc]

 Then the Director handed out special awards of achievement to a few children from each class.
 After a few minutes of that, our kids’ teacher turned around to me to ask me if I had a camera.
 I said yes, I did, and she motioned to me like I should be ready.
 Then she said “Addy, Ezra- microphone”.
 Oh!
 Huh??
 I promptly pulled my camera back out and waited for whatever was next.
 The Assistant Director got up and started speaking.
 I heard her say the word for “Americans” and my ears perked up.
 She called Addy and Ez up and gave them a special award for diligence and achievement for their work in learning Ukrainian language!
 It was so special.
 Then she leaned down and was talking to Addy.
 I realized that she wanted Addy and Ezra to recite their poems in Ukrainian for the assembly!
 Poor Addy didn’t understand what they wanted her to do, so her teacher went up and helped her understand.
 They both said their poems for everyone and did awesome!
 We were so proud of them!!!
 Their teacher was positively beaming, she was so proud.
 It was very sweet.
 It feels like their whole school is cheering on their little Americans.
 Haha!
 We need all the cheering we can get![youtube=http://www.youtube.com/watch?v=_38xGNIoAlA]